sensu/sensu-go-workshop/lessons/operator/10/README.md

 Sensu's silencing implementation is intended to a broad variety of use cases.
 For this reason, silenced events are not automatically discarded by Sensu.
+Sensu compares incoming events against configured silencing rules and annotates matching events with an `is_silenced: true` property.
-Event processing can be disabled for silenced events using the built-in `not_silenced` event filter.
+Event processing can be disabled for silenced events using the built-in [`not_silenced` event filter][not-silenced].

+The `not_silenced` filter only allows processing of events that are _not silenced_ (i.e. any event that does not have `event.check.is_silenced` set to `true`).
 This filter can be applied to handlers on a case-by-case basis.
 Most users typically enable the `not_silenced` filter on all alerting and incident management handlers (e.g. Slack or Pagerduty).
-To learn more about event filters in Sensu Go, please visit [Lesson 6][lesson-6].
+To learn more about event filters in Sensu Go, please review [Lesson 6][lesson-6] of this workshop.

 ### EXERCISE 1: Silence an Alert